Curran Hatleberg: Work

-According to the artist, his photographs are intended to function as "a fiction that is more real than reality."
+According to Hatleberg, his photographs are intended to function as "a fiction that is more real than reality."
 Hatleberg's roadtrips are lengthy and his editing process doesn't occur until later on - "I don't look over anything until I've shot hundreds of rolls."

-American tradition of photography

 During an interview with the Birmingham Museum of Art Hatleberg articulated that he identifies most with "an American tradition of photography—from Walker Evans to William Eggleston.
-They are my heroes, but it’s undoubtedly a different time.
-I think it’s essential to take from tradition without being bound to it—to author one’s own time."
-In 2015, Jordan Teicher wrote in Photograph,"Hatleberg’s photos succeed as social documentary, but to see them only that way ignores their freewheeling poetry, and their lack of any sort of useable, concrete information."
+They are my heroes, but it's undoubtedly a different time.
+I think it's essential to take from tradition without being bound to it—to author one's own time."
+In 2015, Jordan Teicher wrote in Photograph,"Hatleberg's photos succeed as social documentary, but to see them only that way ignores their freewheeling poetry, and their lack of any sort of useable, concrete information."
 Hatleberg has also discussed fiction writing as an influence on his work, "After reading, everyone you pass on the street becomes fascinating or mysterious; the scenery shifts and everything seems infused with potent meaning."